durudex/durudex-docs/docs/project/intro.md

 ## What is developer account?

-This is an account where developers can store their coins.
-At the end of each month, these coins will be distributed among all the developers on the list, and the list will be cleared.
+This is an account where developers can store their tokens.
+At the end of each month, these tokens will be distributed among all the developers on the list, and the list will be cleared.
 To get on this list you need to help the project with something.
 The more you help, the more reward you will receive.